pingcap/docs-cn/tiflash/tiflash-configuration.md

     cop_pool_size = 0
     ## New in v5.0.
 This item specifies the maximum number of batch requests that TiFlash Coprocessor executes at the same time.
 If the number of requests exceeds the specified value, the exceeded requests will queue.
 If the configuration value is set to 0 or not set, the default value is used, which is twice the number of physical cores.
     batch_cop_pool_size = 0
+    ## New in v5.4.0.
+This item enables or disables the elastic thread pool feature, which significantly improves CPU utilization in high concurrency scenarios of TiFlash.
+The default value is false.
+The elastic thread pool feature is experimental and not recommended for production environments.
+    enable_elastic_threadpool = false

 ## Security settings take effect starting from v4.0.5.
 [security]